 The iSi slim spatula is the perfect width to scrape out the very bottom around and under the blades.
 I use the same technique that I developed with the nylon spatulas: I put the wide part of the spatula against the dull side of the blade and then push against the blade to rotate around the bottom and scrape the very bottom of the container.
 By hitting the dull side of the blades, the spatula is holding up well, with no noticeable cuts or cracks after 4 months of steady use.

 I use the 32-oz container for thick mixtures most frequently, so that’s the container that I have the most experience using spatulas with.
 I have tested this spatula with all of the other containers as well.
 It works best with containers with 3″ blades, which are the 32-oz, the 48-oz, and the tall 64-oz containers.
 It is not quite the optimum width for the wide G-Series container or the S-Series.

-An ideal spatula for the wide G Series container would be slightly wider, which would allow it to scrape the bottom more efficiently.
-(The narrower width of the iSi slim spatula requires two passes around the bottom.)
+An ideal spatula for the wide G-Series container would be slightly wider, which would allow it to scrape the bottom more efficiently.
+(The narrower width of the iSi slim spatula requires two passes around the bottom of the wide containers.)
 And it is not perfectly shaped for the smaller S-Series container—for that one, I prefer the classic nylon Vitamix spatulas which have a rounded end.